hkustDB/SparkCQC/experiments/README.md

 so any legal DURATION parameter (e.g. 4h) is acceptable.
 Reducing `common.experiment.timeout` can drastically reduce the time needed to run all experiments, but it may also cause the lack of data for some difficult tasks in the result figure.

+The value of `common.experiment.postgresql.timeout`(in milliseconds) should be consistent with `common.experiment.timeout`.
+This configuration will be pass to postgresql as 'statement_timeout' in execution.
+Please remember to set this value in case you have changed the value of `common.experiment.timeout`.

 #### Spec files
 There are some `*.spec` files under the folder `specs/`.
 Each of them corresponds to an experiment in the paper.
 For example, the `specs/parallel_processing/q2_bitcoin/q2_bitcoin.spec` corresponds the parallel experiment of Q2.